Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits using drones or other devices to view the interior of a bedroom, bathroom, dressing room, or other area where a person has a reasonable expectation of privacy, with intent to invade privacy.
-Expressly includes unmanned aircraft systems among covered instrumentalities.
+Prohibits using cameras, camcorders, mobile phones, unmanned aircraft systems, or other recording devices to view the interior of a bedroom, bathroom, dressing room, or other private area with a reasonable expectation of privacy, with intent to invade that privacy.
+Explicitly includes unmanned aircraft as a covered instrumentality.

 View source